NextronSystems/aurora-agent-manual/usage/installation.rst

 It will automatically copy all rule files located in a sub folder named ``./rules``.
 We ship the agent installer package with the current open source rule set maintained in the `Sigma repository <https://github.com/SigmaHQ/sigma>`__.

 If you want to add your own Sigma rules right during installation, you can do this by using the ``--rules-path`` flag.
+If you're using this flag, don't forget to add the path to the shipped rules as well.

 .. code:: winbatch